Remmeauth/bp-directory-back/README.md

 | old_password | Input arguments validation | This field is required.                            | 400         |
 | new_password | Input arguments validation | This field is required.                            | 400         |

-* `POST | /user/password/recovery` - password recovery for an existing user by his email.
+* `POST | /user/password/recovery` - request password recovery for an existing user by his e-mail address.
+Send the recovery link to the e-mail address.

 ##### Request parameters